Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/usecase-sites-tree.md

 Icon URL: https://cdn-icons.flaticon.com/svg/3914/3914392.svg?token=exp=1761775371~hmac=5be70c90aa4224c18d002dfc797903e1

-## Summary TODO
+## Summary

-In this use case, participants build a **Sites and Pages Listing App** as an XM Cloud Extension using the **Standalone** Extension Point in the Sitecore Cloud Portal.
+In this use case, participants build a **Sites Tree App** as an XM Cloud Extension using the **Standalone** Extension Point in the Sitecore Cloud Portal.
 The app allows users to browse all Sites and Pages in a hierarchical tree view, view details, and edit content fields directly from the interface.
 It demonstrates how to integrate with Sitecore data via the Marketplace and extend developer workflows using Vibe Coding with Blok MCP for a streamlined, interactive development experience.

 ## Implementation Steps